A LESSER-KNOWN CYPRIOT CHEESE

 WHAT IS ANARI?

-Cyprus cheeses have influenced Cypriot cooking for centuries.
-The ‘Halloumi’ cheese is probably the most well-known one.
-A lesser-known Cypriot Anari cheese, however, is also a main component of Cypriot cuisine.
-It is just as widespread in Cypriot cooking as Halloumi cheese.
 Cypriot Anari is a soft cheese made from the curds of a mixture of whey, goat and sheep’s milk.
-The result is a mild, slightly tangy, creamy textured cheese.
-Anari cheese forms a versatile ingredient, used in both sweet and savoury Cypriot dishes.
-The cheese is consumed both fresh in its soft, unsalted moist format and preserved, in its hard, salted, dry format.
+The result is a mild, slightly tangy, creamy-textured cheese that forms a versatile ingredient.
+It is used in both sweet and savoury Cypriot dishes.
+The cheese is consumed both fresh in its soft, unsalted, moist format and preserved in its hard, salted, dry format.
+Cyprus cheeses have influenced Cypriot cooking for centuries, and although it is the lesser-known, this cheese is just as widespread in Cypriot cooking as its more widely known counterpart, Halloumi cheese.

 A VERSATILE INGREDIENT